-The minimum quarterly distribution of \$0.45 per unit, the target distribution levels, the number of additional common units issuable during the Subordination Period without a unitholder vote, the number of common units issuable upon conversion of the subordinated units, and other amounts calculated on a per unit basis will be proportionately adjusted upward or downward, as appropriate, in the event of any combination or subdivision of common units (whether effected by a distribution payable in common units for cash or property.
+The minimum quarterly distribution of \$0.45 per unit, the target distribution levels, the number of additional common units issuable during the Subordination Period without a unitholder vote, the number of common units issuable upon conversion of the subordinated units, and other amounts calculated on a per unit basis will be proportionately adjusted upward or downward, as appropriate, in the event of any combination or subdivision of common units (whether effected by a distribution payable in common units or otherwise), but not by reason of the issuance of additional common units for cash or property.
 For example, in the event of a two-for-one split of the common units (assuming no prior adjustments), the minimum quarterly distribution of \$0.45 per unit and each of the target distribution levels would each be reduced to 50% of its initial level.